brikis98/yevgeniy-brikman-homepage/_posts/2017-03-15-start-with-why.md

 "There are only two ways to influence human behavior: you can manipulate it or you can inspire it."

 "Happy employees ensure happy customers.
-And happy customers ensure happy shareholders‚Äîin that order."
+And happy customers ensure happy shareholders—in that order."

 "Great companies don't hire skilled people and motivate them, they hire already motivated people and inspire them."